rsslove/rss-to-email/readme.md

 ### Browser

 Unfortunately [mjml pulled support for browser-side usage](https://github.com/mjmlio/mjml/issues/438#issuecomment-302712905), so you can't use this library in client-side applications.
-That said, I'd like to come up with a solution for this, perhaps by providing an API or using a different email templating library.
+You can, however, [deploy this project as a serverless endpoint using Auth0's Webtasks](webtask/readme.md).

 ### Configuration